mohammediqbal04/UsersV2_Practice_MERN/README.md

 Summary: A practice MERN-stack application with a React (Vite) frontend and an Express backend.
-Features user registration/login, admin controllers, movie uploads (stored in uploads/movies/), and basic auth middleware.
+Features user registration/login, admin controllers, movie uploads (stored in uploads/movies/), and basic auth middleware. this project is a updgraded version of my previous userslist project.

 Features:

 -  Auth: JWT middleware for protected routes (authMiddleware/auth.js).